mavjav-edu/pcc_2e/solutions/chapter_5.md

 - Write an `if` statement to test whether the alien's color is green.
 If it is, print a message that the player just earned 5 points.

-- Write one version of this program that passes the if test and another tha fails.
+- Write one version of this program that passes the if test and another that fails.
 (The version that fails will have no output.)

 Passing version: